Durango launches its summer tourism season with a full calendar of events and activities catering to cyclists of all disciplines and ability levels

 Rated a Gold Level Bicycle Friendly Community by the League of American Bicyclists, Durango will host over 30 cycling events in 2018, including the famed Iron Horse Bicycle Classic, the second longest continuously run cycling event in the United States.
 Cycling enthusiasts can get in on the action with a variety of events taking place nearly every week throughout the summer, including criteriums, circuit races, road races, tours, BMX races, trials, dual slaloms, team trail rides, training camps, mountain bike races, and more.

-A mecca for all forms of cycling and mountain biking, Durango offers some of the best riding in North America.
+A headquarters for all forms of cycling and mountain biking, Durango offers some of the best riding in North America.
 Access to trails, good weather and a bike friendly community are just a few reasons many cycling celebrities call Durango home, including World Champion Ned Overend, Carmen Small and Olympians Travis Brown, Ruthie Mathes, Todd Wells and Howard Grotts.

 Durango is also home to some of the best outdoor, historic and cultural attractions in Colorado, so cyclists can expand their itineraries to include the whole family.
 Visitors can board the historic 1880’s Durango and Silverton Narrow Gauge Railroad for breathtaking views of the San Juan National Forest and old-world atmosphere.
 (Or visit the archeological wonders and ancient cave dwellings at nearby UNESCO World Heritage Sites, including Mesa Verde National Park, Aztec Ruins National Monument and Chaco Canyon.